Audio-Solutions/pulse-visualizer/CONFIGURATION.md

   # Lower values = visualizer will draw even at lower volumes
   silence_threshold: -90.0

-  # Audio backend: "pulseaudio", "pipewire", or "auto" (auto-detects best available, pipewire first, then pulseaudio)
+  # Audio backend: "pulseaudio", "pipewire", "wasapi", or "auto" (auto-detects best available, pipewire first, then pulseaudio, then wasapi)
   # "auto" is recommended for most systems, but you can force a specific backend
   engine: pipewire